gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIP/vlatest/AIP.md

 ms.assetid: 35D99F89-BD73-457E-95C7-73857656FB59
 ---

-# AIP Module
+# AzureInformationProtection Module
 ## Description
 The following list contains links to the help topics for the Microsoft Azure Information Protection (AIP) cmdlets, which are installed with the [Azure Information Protection client](/information-protection/aip-client).
 This PowerShell module replaces the RMS Protection Tool and the AD RMS Bulk Protection Tool.

 These cmdlets can be used with the Azure Information Protection service, the Azure Rights Management service (Azure RMS), and Active Directory Rights Management Services (AD RMS).

-The current version of the AIP module is **1.3.155.2**.
-If you have previously installed this module, run the following command to check the version: `(Get-Module AIP -ListAvailable).Version`.
+The current version of the AzureInformationProtection module is **1.3.155.2**.
+If you have previously installed this module, run the following command to check the version: `(Get-Module AzureInformationProtection -ListAvailable).Version`.

 For instructions to use these cmdlets, any current limitations, prerequisites, and examples, see the following documentation from the Azure Information Protection client administrator guide: